THE PARKING EYE v. BEAVIS RULING : REASONS WHY I BELIEVE IT 'S NOT APPLICABLE TO PAY-PER-HOUR CAR PARKS

 6. In pay and display car parks , the parking fee clearly represents the consideration given by the motorists under the terms of the contract.
 This means that any excessive claim for damages imposed on a defaulting motorist becomes an unenforceable penalty , simply because it is manifestly unreasonable and punitive in nature.

 7. The Supreme Court in the Beavis case took the view that the £85 penalty was commercially justified by also looking at Parking Eye's business model , which needed to focus on the traffic space maximisation objective.
-This included the need to deter motorists from overstaying, and to ensure a reasonable turnover of visiting motorists, by ensuring as many parking spaces as possible to build up the potential customers coming to that shopping area.
-The abuse of limited free parking , especially where it is always very busy, needed to be deterred.
+This included the need to deter motorists from overstaying, and to ensure a reasonable turnover of visiting motorists.
+By making parking spaces quickly available the number of potential customers coming to that shopping area greatly increases.
+The abuse of limited free parking , especially where the site is always very busy, needed to be deterred.

 8. But PCN's issued by pay-per-hour car park operators tend to focus on one business objective only : to fleece the unsuspecting and innocent motorists , who commit minor transgressions.
 Their business model is nothing more than a licence to print money and get rich quick.